GowthamSenthilKumarGSK/Thyroid-Prediction-Model/README.md

 2. **Model Training**: Training a logistic regression model using the preprocessed data.
 3. **Model Evaluation**: Evaluating the performance of the trained model using metrics like ROC curve, AUC score, and accuracy.
 4. **Visualization**: Visualizing the model's performance and important features using charts and plots.
-5. **Streamlit Web Application**: A Streamlit app for easy user interaction with the model and visualizations.

 ## Requirements